attrib07/Geeknavi-/README.md

 # Geeknavi : Automatically summarize lectures and quiz to test your learning.

-Geeknavi app that automatically summarizes lecture recordings and create a quiz to test your learning from the lecture.
+GeekNavi app that automatically summarizes lecture recordings and create a quiz to test your learning from the lecture.
+AI-Powered Teaching Assistant - This tool can take educational yotube video as input and transcribed audio of yotube video using youtube_api library and the powerful Gemini AI 1.5 use Chain of hought promt for note and quiz generation, enabling assistant to create quizzes and assessments.
+Also We're Testing Diagram Capabilty using PlatUML or mermaid.js

 > The architecture involves interacting with various services such as Google  Gemini API, OpenAI/Groq API, Baseten, and Backblaze B2 to transcribe audio, generate notes, and create quiz questions.